cyb3r-Kn1ght/CTF-writeups/README.md

 - **Vulnerability Analysis:** Identification and explanation of the security issues or logic flaws exploited.
 - **Exploitation Steps:** A step-by-step breakdown of the techniques used to solve the challenge, often accompanied by code snippets and scripts.

-The repository covers challenges from multiple domains such as:
+The repository covers challenges from Web Security.

-- Web Security
-- Reverse Engineering

 Whether you're a seasoned CTF veteran or just starting out, I hope these write-ups serve as a valuable resource for learning and inspiration.